elementary-Inc/blog/_posts/2019-01-28-appcenter-website-updates.md

 ---
-title: "AppCenter Website Updates"
+title: AppCenter Website Updates
-description: "Release notes, prices, and more"
+description: Release notes, prices, and more
 author: cassidyjames
 date: 2019-01-28T19:16:59.804Z
-image: /assets/images/appcenter-website-updates/1kIeio0vBb2IEPF8lGkFM-A.png
+image: /images/appcenter-website-updates/1kIeio0vBb2IEPF8lGkFM-A.png
 tags:
-  - "elementary-os"
-  - "appcenter"
-  - "developer"
-  - "pay-what-you-want"
+  - appcenter
-  - "open-source"
+  - devs
 ---

-In July, we revealed [a brand new experience for sharing AppCenter URLs,](https://medium.com/elementaryos/introducing-new-appcenter-sharing-urls-4da5ee92f12d) powered by a new AppCenter website.
+In July, we revealed [a brand new experience for sharing AppCenter URLs,](/introducing-new-appcenter-sharing-urls) powered by a new AppCenter website.
 It’s now been running smoothly for over six months, handling hundreds of app submissions and updates in a completely automated fashion.
 Today I’m happy to announce two important improvements to the AppCenter website: release notes and prices.

 ## Release Notes